RGring/drlnd_projects/p3/README.md

   * path_to_save_model: The path, where the trained network model should be saved to.
   * Feel free to modify any hyperparamters.

-## How to apply a trained agent
-For running an already trained agent start the run_agent.py script with python3 interpreter.
-Pleases set the following variables in the script.
-  * path_to_env: The path to the simulation environment.
-  * path_to_save_agent: The path, where the network parameter should be loaded from.

 ## References
   * Code structure is from the Udacity lesson coding exercise DDPG BiPedal
   * [1] CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING, Lillicrap et. al.m 2016